Division algorithm: Division by a constant

 The division by a constant D is equivalent to the multiplication by its reciprocal.

 Since the denominator is constant, so is its reciprocal (1/D).
 Thus it is possible to compute the value of (1/D) once at compile time, and at run time perform the multiplication N·(1/D) rather than the division N/D. In floating-point arithmetic the use of (1/D) presents little problem, (Note: Despite how "little" problem the optimization causes, this reciprocal optimization is still usually hidden behind a "fast math" flag in modern compilers as it is inexact.) but in integer arithmetic the reciprocal will always evaluate to zero (assuming |D| > 1).

 It is not necessary to use specifically (1/D); any value (X/Y) that reduces to (1/D) may be used.
 For example, for division by 3, the factors 1/3, 2/6, 3/9, or 194/582 could be used.
 Consequently, if Y were a power of two the division step would reduce to a fast right bit shift.
 The effect of calculating N/D as (N·X)/Y replaces a division with a multiply and a shift.
 Note that the parentheses are important, as N·(X/Y) will evaluate to zero.

 However, unless D itself is a power of two, there is no X and Y that satisfies the conditions above.
-Fortunately, (N·X)/Y gives exactly the same result as N/D in integer arithmetic even when (X/Y) is not exactly equal to 1/D, but "close enough" that the error introduced by the approximation is in the bits that are discarded by the shift operation.
-Barrett reduction uses powers of 2 for the value of Y to make division by Y a simple right shift.
-(Note: Modern compilers commonly perform this integer multiply-and-shift optimization; for a constant only known at run-time, however, the program must implement the optimization itself.)
+Fortunately, (N·X)/Y gives exactly the same result as N/D in integer arithmetic even when (X/Y) is not exactly equal to 1/D, but "close enough" that the error introduced by the approximation is in the bits that are discarded by the division operation.
+Y is chosen to be a power of 2 to convert the division into a simple right shift.